Eleonora Gonzaga (born 1598): Marriage

 The official wedding ceremony took place in Innsbruck on 2 February 1622 and celebrations were quite modest.
 Ferdinand II and Eleonora, who were accompanied by relatives, were married in the chapel of the imperial palace.
-As a wedding gift from the groom, the bride received a jewel made of diamonds and pearls worth 30,000 ducats; in addition, 18,000 florins were presented to Eleonora by the Tyrolean subjects of her husband.
+As a wedding gift from the groom, the bride received jewelry made of diamonds and pearls worth 30,000 ducats; in addition, 18,000 florins were presented to Eleonora by the Tyrolean subjects of her husband.
 Two days after the wedding the newlyweds and guests took part in a liturgy at the convent of the Servants of Mary, Religious Sisters of the Servite Third Order in honor of the foundress, sister Anna Juliana Gonzaga, Dowager Archduchess-Countess of Tyrol (another Eleonora's aunt), who died a year before.
 Two days later, Eleonora's relatives received gifts from the Emperor and left for Mantua, and the next day the Imperial couple went to Vienna.

 In spite of the great age difference between them, Eleonora and Ferdinand II had a happy marriage.
-They had no children, but Eleonora was able to develop a close relationship with all her stepchildren, particularly with the youngest one, Archduke Leopold Wilhelm, in whom she formed a taste for art and literature.
+They had no children, but Eleonora was able to develop a close relationship with all her stepchildren, particularly with the youngest one, the Archduke Leopold Wilhelm, in whom she formed a taste for art and literature.
 Like her husband, she was deeply religious and a strong supporter of the Counter-Reformation, being a benefactress of churches and monasteries and taking great interest in matters of charity.
-The confessors of the Emperor and Empress were Jesuits.
-Eleonora and her husband also shared a love for hunting and music; some time later, the Emperor amended the marriage contract in favor of his wife.
+The confessors of the emperor and empress were Jesuits.
+Eleonora and her husband also shared a love for hunting and music; some time later, the emperor amended the marriage contract in favor of his wife.

 Holy Roman Empress and German Queen

 Immediately upon her arrival in Vienna, Eleonora learned the German language.
-She hired servants of the previous Empress, sending most of her native servants back to Mantua.
+She hired servants of the previous empress, sending most of her native servants back to Mantua.
 Ferdinand II gave his wife the Favorita palace, which had previously belonged to his late wife.
 Later, she also received possession of the Laxenburg and Schönbrunn palaces.

 In Pressburg on 26 July 1622 Eleonora was crowned Queen of Hungary, on 7 November 1627 in Regensburg Cathedral was crowned Holy Roman Empress and German Queen, and on 21 November of that year in Prague was crowned Queen of Bohemia.